 Kids live in a frightening world and often feel powerless.
-Kids today aren’t sure who they can trust, so they often trust no one.
+They aren’t sure who they can trust, so they often trust no one.
 With constant media attention given to the bad things of this world, kids value a person who isn’t afraid.
 Kids desire to be fearless, and a fearless hero is one they can emulate in a frightening situation.

-Jesus the Fearless — When faced by Satan himself, Jesus was able to stand up to evil and temptation.
+When faced by Satan himself, Jesus was able to stand up to evil and temptation.
 A severe storm?
 Jesus remained calm and collected.
 Even when he faced death, Jesus was able to triumph.
 Jesus provides triumph over evil and protection in the face of fear.
 In him, kids have nothing to fear.

 The Superstar Hero

 Kids are easily drawn to superstars because of constant media exposure.
 Yet many of these people have questionable lifestyles that make them controversial.
 Some even clearly vocalize that they aren’t role models for kids.
 But they’re still heroes in kids’ eyes, and the superstar is an easy role model for kids’ clothing, language, and interests.